bgoonz/BGOONZ_BLOG_2.0/docs/content/learning-area/html/forms/tasks/other-controls/marking.md

 Task 1
 ------

-In our first “other controls” assessment, we’ll get you to create a multi-line text input.
+In our first "other controls” assessment, we’ll get you to create a multi-line text input.

 1. Create a basic multi-line text input.
 You should use a `<textarea>` element for this.
-2. Associate it semantically with the provided “Comment” label.
+2. Associate it semantically with the provided "Comment” label.
 Use the same value that the `for` attribute already has, for the `id` of the `<textarea>`.
 3. Give the input 35 columns, and 10 rows of space in which to add comments.
 The `cols` and `rows` attributes are what you need here.
 4. Give the comments a maximum length of 100 characters.
 This requires use of the `maxlength` attribute.